jart/scriptus/docs/api.md

 var heardFromKahlil = listen({to:"kahlil", timeout:"4y, 1d"});
 ```

 In the above snippet, 'y' stands for years and 'd' stands for days.
-Any number off durations can be combined.
+Any number of durations can be combined.
 The comma is optional, so "4y, 1d" is the same as "4y 1d".
 Other letters represent other things:

 <table>
     <tr>